 Samsung Group and Toyota Motor are two of the leading patent filers in intelligent assistive devices.
-Some other leading patent filers include Panasonic, Murata Manufacturing, Evolution Technologies, NC, Funai Electric, Beijing Electronics Holding, Wistron, and LG.
+Some other leading patent filers include Panasonic, Evolution Technologies, Murata Manufacturing, Wistron, and Beijing Electronics.

-In terms of application diversity, Baxter International leads the pack, followed by WearWorks and Toray Industries.
-With regards to geographic reach, EW Healthcare Partners holds the top position, followed by Space Bio-Laboratories and Fujikura in the second and third spots, respectively.
+In terms of application diversity, Baxter International leads the pack, followed by Ford Motor and AMG Medical.
+By geographic reach, Baxter International holds the top position, followed by Schindler and HaptX in second and third spots, respectively.

 A considerable percentage of caregivers and older individuals lack access to intelligent assistive technologies (IAT) due to a variety of issues, including socioeconomic position, technology literacy, and the ongoing digital divide.
 Existing and upcoming IATs for caregivers and care recipients must be evaluated for their potential to benefit the overall target group.

-To further understand how robotics is disrupting the medical devices industry, access GlobalData’s latest thematic research report on Robotics in Medical (2021).
+To further understand the key themes and technologies disrupting the medical devices industry, access GlobalData’s latest thematic research report on Robotics in Medical Devices.